noniCoder/KeyCapture/README.md

 ## Note

-The executable file is run on the background and store keys in a .txt file if you want to close the program. go to task manager > run.exe > end process
+The executable file runs in the background and store keys in a .txt file if you want to close the program. go to task manager > run.exe > end process

 ---